-The board supports the principles and aims of the Code.
 Good governance reduces risk and adds value to our business.
-Delivering growth and long term shareholder value with effective and efficient decision making is of high importance to the Board.
+Delivering growth and long-term shareholder value with effective and efficient decision-making is of high importance to the Board.

 The Company is supervised by the Board of Directors.
-The Board comprises three Executive and two Non-executive Directors.
-There is a clear division of responsibilities between the Chairman, who is responsible for the effective leadership and smooth running of the board, and the Chief Executive Officer who, with the other Executive Directors, is responsible for the running of the Company.
+The Board comprises two Executive and two Non-executive Directors.
+There is a clear division of responsibilities between the Chairman, who is responsible for the effective leadership and smooth running of the Board, and the Chief Executive Officer who, with the other Executive Directors, is responsible for the running of the Company.

-The Board meets at least nine times each year in accordance with its scheduled meeting calendar and the attendance by each board member at scheduled meetings is shown in the Annual Report.
+The Board meets at lease eight times each year in accordance with its scheduled meeting calendar and the attendance by each board member at scheduled meetings is shown in the Annual Report.

-The Board is responsible for the long term success of the Company.
-There is a formal schedule of matters reserved to the board.
-It is responsible for overall Group strategy; approval of major capital expenditure projects; approval of the annual and interim results; annual budgets; dividend policy; and Board structure.
+The Board is responsible to the shareholders and sets the Group’s strategy for achieving long-term success.
+It is responsible for the management, governance, controls, risk management, direction and performance of the Group.
+There is a formal schedule of matters reserved to the Board which includes approval of major capital expenditure projects; approval of the annual and interim results; setting annual budgets; dividend policy; and Board structure.
 It monitors the exposure to key business risks and reviews the strategic direction of all trading subsidiaries, their annual budgets, their performance in relation to those budgets and their capital expenditure.

 All Directors receive regular and timely information on the Group’s operational and financial performance.
 Relevant information is circulated to the Directors in advance of meetings.
 The business reports monthly on its performance against its agreed budget, and the Board reviews the monthly update on performance and any significant variances are reviewed at each meeting.

-The Board considers, after careful review, that the Non-executive Directors bring an independent judgment to bear.
-All Non-executive Directors have contracts which contain six month notice clauses.
-These are available for inspection at the Company’s registered office and at the Annual General Meeting (“AGM”).
-All Directors retire by rotation at regular intervals in accordance with the Company’s Articles of Association and the principles of the Code.
-The Non-Executive Directors continue to retire for re-election at least every third year and their other time commitments are reviewed regularly.
+The Board considers, after careful review, that the Non-executive Directors bring an independent judgement to bear.
+All Non-executive Directors have contracts which contain six-month notice clauses.
+These are available for inspection at the Company’s registered office and at the Annual General Meeting (‘AGM’).
+All Directors retire by rotation at least every third year in accordance with the Company’s Articles of Association and the principles of the Code.
+The Non-executive Directors’ other time commitments are reviewed regularly.

-The Remuneration Committee is chaired by T Stannard and comprises himself and F Goldsmith.
+The Remuneration Committee is chaired by Terry Stannard and comprises himself, Fiona Goldsmith and Chris Rogers.
 The Remuneration Committee is responsible for making recommendations to the Board in relation to all aspects of remuneration for Executive Directors and designated senior managers.
 The Remuneration Committee believes that the presence of the Chief Executive is important when determining the remuneration of the other Executive Directors.

-Further information regarding the work of the Audit committee can be found in the most recent Annual Report and Accounts.
+Further details of the work of the Committee can be found in the most recent Annual Report and Accounts.

 Relations with shareholders